-Les Griffons de Pichon Baron is the estate's latest addition.
-This wine has a pure and direct character.
+Les Griffons de Pichon Baron is one of the second wines of the property.
+Created since the 2012 vintage, it has a pure and direct character.

 Les Griffons offers a vigorous and fresh tasting experience, full-bodied and clean, overflowing with energy.

 It can be laid down in the cellar for over 20 years or enjoyed right away.

 Les Griffons de Pichon Baron 2019 has an intense purple colour.
 The delicate bouquet offers aromas of black fruits, followed by subtle woody and spicy notes.
 The attack is generous, full, and structured with ample tannins.
 The balance is rich, harmonious, and taut, with mineral notes.
 It lingers lazily on the palate with a sleek finish.
 A wine with great ageing potential, characterised and precise.